marcelotduarte/cx_Freeze/doc/src/faq.rst

 or the `lib` folder of the frozen application containing many unnecessary packages.
 In this case, use **cx_Freeze** in a virtualenv.
-Alternatively, the `setup_script` also offers the :option:`excludes` option to explicitly exclude dependencies that would otherwise be included.
+Alternatively, the :ref:`cx_freeze_build_exe` also offers the :option:`excludes` option to explicitly exclude dependencies that would otherwise be included.

 Specifying modules and packages
 -------------------------------